 At still only 26 years old “Switchblade” Jay White has accomplished many accolades during his career, the highest of these achievements, of course, was when he became the IWGP Heavyweight Champion.
-Jay White, however, is still extremely grateful to those that helped get him to where he is now, most notably Toks Fale who he credits with giving him the opportunity and helping him forge his path in the world of New Japan Pro Wrestling.
-White achieved his goals through his dedication, respect, sacrifice, integrity, hard work and fighting warrior spirit.
-It is fair to say that Jay White will be competing at the top of New Japan Pro Wrestling for the long term future ahead.
-In his closing comments, White, a Fale Dojo alumnus addresses the students of Fale Dojo with some words of encouragement and some sound advice.
+Jay White, however, is still extremely grateful to those that helped get him to where he is now, most notably Toks Fale who he credits with giving him the opportunity and helping him forge his path in the world of New Japan-Pro Wrestling.
+White achieved his goals through his dedication, respect, sacrifice, integrity, hard work, and fighting warrior spirit.
+It is fair to say that Jay White will be competing at the top of New Japan Pro Wrestling for the long-term future ahead.
+In his closing comments, White, a Fale Dojo graduate addresses the students of Fale Dojo with words of encouragement and some sound advice.

 “There’s one saying I always go by, ‘the decisions aren’t hard, only the work is’.
 Meaning that the answers and solutions are usually pretty obvious and simple,” advised White.

 “It’s just the work that comes with them that can make them seem difficult.”

 “Listen and do what Fale tells you, and you’ll be in the best position possible to get an opportunity,” said White, in closing.

 “I wouldn’t be where I’m at now if Fale hadn’t gotten me the opportunity, it’s as simple as that.”